 What follows is an edited version of the text of my presentation at Hobart and William Smith Colleges on March 31, 2011 as the 2011 Foster P. Boswell Distinguished Lecturer in Philosophy:

-WHAT MICHAL VICK TAUGHT US
+WHAT MICHAEL VICK TAUGHT US

 Remember Michael Vick?